Family boat repair and fabrication shop

 “He was helping me from the time he was 11,” Garry says.

-The father and son welding business based in Sunrise Beach, Missouri, is known for pontoon and aluminum boat repair and part fabrication in the Lake of the Ozarks resort region.
+The father and son welding business based in Sunrise Beach, Missouri, is known for pontoon and aluminum boat repair and part fabrication.

 When Garry launched the business in 1997, he started by going from marina to marina with one Miller® welder in the back of his dad’s pickup truck, handing out business cards and looking for boat repair jobs.
-The business slowly grew, and Darryll moved back to the area after attending Tulsa Welding School to join his dad in the business, which moved into its current location in 2011.
+As the business grew, Darryll moved back after attending Tulsa Welding School to join his dad.

 Getting the job done right the first time is part of the Out Back philosophy.
-Garry and Darryll look for the cause of the problem, with the belief that fixing the root cause will help prevent future repairs.
-As part of that approach, they’ve also started fabricating their own parts, focusing on welding strength and durability in each one.
+They look for the cause of the problem, believing that fixing the root cause will help prevent future repairs.
+As part of that approach, they’ve also started fabricating their own parts, focusing on welding strength and durability.

 “We like to get to the root of why it [the part] broke.
 All these boats have a similarity in the way they break, so we can incorporate our repair methods throughout,” Garry says.
 “We will do it for nothing before we’ll do it wrong.
 We have this passion for what we do, for the welding, for doing things right.”

-That commitment to quality in their work has contributed to the steady growth of Out Back Aluminum Welding in the years since Garry started the business.
+That commitment to quality has contributed to the steady growth of Out Back Aluminum Welding.

 “The customers are all starting to file in, and they’re actually bypassing the marinas a lot and coming straight to us,” Garry says.